Arizona has one of the highest poverty rates among U.S. states with roughly one in five Arizonans, are living in poverty.1

 KidsCare is Arizona’s health insurance for children under 19.
 Children ages 18 and younger that qualify can get medical, dental and vision services; all three services combined in one simple plan.

-KidsCare will cost no more than $40 a month for one child or no more than $60 a month no matter how many children are in the household.
-Some families may even receive KidsCare at no cost.
+Depending on your household income, KidsCare costs as low as $10 a month but no more than $50 a month for one child or no more than $70 a month no matter how many children are in the household.

-The Arizona Head Start program (for children ages 3-5) and Early Head Start program (for pregnant women, infants, and toddlers) promote school readiness for children in low-income families by providing comprehensive educational, health, nutritional, and social services.
+Head Start and Early Head Start (EHS) programs promote school readiness for children in low-income families by providing comprehensive educational, health, nutritional, and social services.

 Due to limited funding, a statewide waiting list may be implemented to prioritize eligible families waiting to receive child care assistance.